oauthstuff/draft-oauth-rar/main.md

 ```
 Figure: Example authorization request for a credit transfer.

-This object contains detailed information about the intended payment, such as amount, currency, and creditor, that are required to inform the user and obtain her consent.
+This object contains detailed information about the intended payment, such as amount, currency, and creditor, that are required to inform the user and obtain their consent.
 The authorization server (AS) and the respective resource server (RS) (providing the payment initiation API) will together enforce this consent.

 For a comprehensive discussion of the challenges arising from new use cases in the open banking and electronic signing spaces see [@transaction-authorization].